OskarJakubanis/Gmail-API-Analytics/README.md

 ## 📬 Contact

-Questions, suggestions or want to collaborate?
-Open an issue or connect directly.
+Do you like this project?
+If you have any questions or suggestions, please open an issue or connect directly.